How could I start a healthy lifestyle discussion?

 “I am just looking at where Luke’s BMI places him on the BMl-for-age chart for boys.
 As you can see he is just above the 85th percentile which is just outside of the healthy weight range for his age.
 Is this what you were expecting?”

 - Now is the ideal time for you to advise the family that more information and support is available.
 Consider whether you can offer to manage the child, or whether referral is warranted.

 What should I say if the child is above a healthy weight?

 - Explain to parents or carers that weight status assessment is a routine procedure used to monitor the healthy development of all children and adolescents over time

 - The parents or carers can use the calculator themselves at home if they are concerned, or can follow-up with their GP

 “It is difficult to tell whether a child is growing in a healthy way just by looking at them, so it’s important to measure their height and weight regularly to help monitor their growth over time.

 I’ve plotted how your child is growing on this chart.
 The chart shows he/she is above a healthy weight for their height and age.
 Have you seen your child’s growth plotted like this before?

 What if a parent or carer is not ready to discuss this issue?

-Provide an opportunity for further discussion by letting the parents or carers know that if they change their mind they are welcome to revisit this issue at any time in the future, or raise it with their GP.
+- Provide an opportunity for further discussion.
+Let the parents or carers know that if they change their mind they are welcome to revisit this issue at any time in the future, or raise it with their GP.